laserred/Neutrino/README.md

 ### Info
 This Vagrant box uses [EasyEngine](https://easyengine.io) so creating new sites is as simple as typing:

-`sudo ee site create http://your-hostname.local`
+`sudo ee site create your-hostname.local`

 See the [EasyEngine documentation](https://easyengine.io/docs/) for command line switches for adding PHP, MySQL, WordPress etc.